ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/fetching-data/fetching-from-rest.md

 </Schema>
 </ExampleTabs>

-You can now head over to your Banana Cake Pop on your GraphQL Server (/graphql) and query `todos`:
+You can now head over to Nitro on your GraphQL Server (/graphql) and query `todos`:

 ```graphql
 {